 “For they said that he was introducing new divinities, and did not consider those to be gods whom the state recognized.
-But he cast out from the state both Homer and the rest of the poets, and taught men to reject the wicked demons and those who did the things which the poets related; and he exhorted them to become acquainted with the God who was to them unknown, by means of the investigation of reason, saying, “That it is neither easy to find the Father and Maker of all, nor, having found Him, is it safe to declare Him to all.”
+But he cast out from the state both Homer and the rest of the poets, and taught men to reject the wicked demons and those who did the things which the poets related; and he exhorted them to become acquainted with the God who was to them unknown, by means of the investigation of reason, saying, “-Justin MartyrThat it is neither easy to find the Father and Maker of all, nor, having found Him, is it safe to declare Him to all.”
 But these things our Christ did through His own power.
 For no one trusted in Socrates so as to die for this doctrine, but in Christ, who was partially known even by Socrates (for He was and is the Word who is in every man, and who foretold the things that were to come to pass both through the prophets and in His own person when He was made of like passions, and taught these things), not only philosophers and scholars believed, but also artisans and people entirely uneducated, despising both glory, and fear, and death; since He is a power of the ineffable Father, not the mere instrument of human reason.”2

-Please leave your comments below and don’t forget to subscribe.
+Please leave your comments below and don’t forget to subscribe or follow.
 Thank you!

 - Translation of an excerpt of chapter 46 the First Apology of Justin Martyr found at New Advent.
 Translated by Marcus Dods and George Reith.
 From Ante-Nicene Fathers, Vol. 1.
 Edited by Alexander Roberts, James Donaldson, and A. Cleveland Coxe.
 (Buffalo, NY: Christian Literature Publishing Co., 1885.)
 Revised and edited for New Advent by Kevin Knight.